gkostin1966/opal-trello/README.md

 ### CSS styles and classnames

-The various jQuery methods are available on `Element` instances:
+The various Trello methods are available on `Element` instances:

 ```ruby
 foo = Element.find('.foo')